Our Services

 Helpful Resources

-Persistent, foul-smelling feet in people with diabetes can signal a serious foot infection, beyond just sweat or fungus, because neuropathy and poor circulation may hide wounds until infection is advanced.
+Foul-smelling feet in people with diabetes can signal a serious foot infection—not just sweat or fungus.
+Because diabetic neuropathy and poor circulation can mask pain, wounds often go unnoticed until infection has advanced deep into tissue or bone.

 Smelly feet are common and often harmless.
 But for someone with diabetes, persistent odor can be an early warning sign of a serious infection.
 Understanding when "smelly feet" in diabetes means more than just sweat and bacteria is key to protecting your health and preventing complications.